meuleman/epilogos/README.md

 The software provided in this repository implements the methods underlying Epilogos using only python.
 We provide a proof-of-principle dataset based on chromatin state calls from the BOIX dataset.

+<a name="prerequisites"></a>

 ## Prerequisites

 To compute epilogos, you will need to have the following python libraries: [click](https://click.palletsprojects.com/en/7.x/), [numpy](https://numpy.org/), and [pandas](https://pandas.pydata.org/).
 These can be installed with the following command.
 ```bash
 $ pip install click, numpy, pandas
 ```
-Additionally, it is recommended that python is updated to version 3.8 or later.
-Epilogos will still run in other versions, however the saliency 2 metric is faster in Python 3.8 and above (makes use of the new math.comb() function).
+Additionally, it is recommended that python is updated to version 3.6 or later.
+We have not tested previous versions and thus cannot vouch for their accuracy.

+<a name="running-epilogos"></a>

 ## Running Epilogos

 A single python script, `src/computeEpilogosSlurm.py`, controls all of the processing.
 To be presented with minimal documentation of arguments needed to run epilogos, simply run python `src/computeEpilogosSlurm.py --help` (More in-depth explanation is given [below](#command-line-options))

 The script, `src/computeEpilogosSlurm.py`, requires access to a computational cluster managed by [SLURM](https://slurm.schedmd.com/).
 A minimal version of epilogos, `src/minimalEpilogos.py`, has been created for those without access to a SLURM cluster.
 It functions identically to `src/computeEpilogosSlurm.py` but runs everything within one terminal command.

+<a name="minimal-example"></a>

 ## Minimal Example